edespino/cloudberry-site/docs/performance/use-aggre-pushdown-to-speed-up-queries.md

 WHERE AT1.id = AT2.id GROUP BY id;
 ```

 In this example, the aggregation operation is pushed down to both sides of the join.
-For all tuples in the `t1` table with `id` 100, Cloudberry Database pre-aggregates their `val` s, resulting in a corresponding `sum1`.
+For all tuples in the `t1` table with `id` 100, Apache Cloudberry pre-aggregates their `val` s, resulting in a corresponding `sum1`.

 During the actual join process, for each tuple in the `t2` table with `id` 100, a join is performed with the tuple belonging to `sum1`, resulting in the corresponding tuples.
-This means that for each `id` 100 in `t2`, `sum1` will appear once in the final sum, allowing Cloudberry Database to pre-aggregate `t2`, calculating the total number of tuples with `id` 100 as `cnt2`.
+This means that for each `id` 100 in `t2`, `sum1` will appear once in the final sum, allowing Apache Cloudberry to pre-aggregate `t2`, calculating the total number of tuples with `id` 100 as `cnt2`.
 The final result can then be calculated through `sum1 * cnt2`.

-This scenario involves relatively complex statement and expression rewriting, and is currently not supported in Cloudberry Database.
+This scenario involves relatively complex statement and expression rewriting, and is currently not supported in Apache Cloudberry.